JackDinn/tbtray/README.md

 A thunderbird tray addon for linux (best on KDE).

-I only built it because we didn't have a TB tray integration and i was board but others can feel free to use it.
+I only built it because we didn't have a TB tray integration and i was bored, but others can feel free to use it.
 Keep in mind im probably the worlds worst coder.
 I'm doing this to try and learn a little about using git and github.

 **you will need xdotool & wmctrl installed and Its a PyQt5 project**